How To Control Algae In Your Pond

 Algae growth varies with the seasons, so it’s important to adjust your pond care routine accordingly:

 - Spring and Summer: These are peak algae growth seasons.
-Focus on water testing, filtration, and plant coverage.
+Focus on adding S.A.T., D-Solv, water testing, filtration, and plant coverage.

-- Fall: Remove fallen leaves and organic debris to reduce nutrient buildup over winter.
+- Fall: Remove fallen leaves and organic debris with a pond cleaning to reduce nutrient buildup over winter.

 If you need advice, supplies, or professional assistance, the experts at Garden Ponds Unlimited® are here to help.
 Contact us today to learn more about how we can help you maintain a clear, algae-free pond year-round!